BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 We designed and implemented the application following Hexagonal architecture rules.
 And the final challenge was getting rid of the old "implement a backlog of features" habit in place of Domain-Driven Design (DDD).

-Our project rapidly grows in size and complexity.
+Our project is rapidly growing in size and complexity.
-Yet it is easy to maintain, support and develop
+Still, it is easy to maintain, support and develop
-- thanks to the great quality of its foundation.
+- thanks to the solid foundation.
 The code is expressive and comprehensible.
 The components are easily interchangeable.
-By all means this application is better than anything written by the team members in the past.
+By all means this product is better than anything previosly written by the team members.

-I look behind and see all the gaps in my previous experience which did not allow solving business problem as elegantly.
+I look behind and see all the gaps in my experience which did not allow solving business problem as elegantly.
 Dear fellow Pythonista, I hope this small articles series about Hexagonal architecture